-While for bigger and especially for publicly-listed companies some legal requirements to publish certain information existed for a long time nothing similar exists for small businesses.
+While for bigger and especially for publicly-listed companies some legal requirements to publish certain information existed for a long time, nothing similar exists for small businesses.
 For some companies, no legal requirement will ever be needed.
 They decided freely to publicly share company metrics from website visitors to revenue, earnings, churn and sometimes even wages online, in real-time.

 Why should I share my statistics openly?

-How is done usually?
+How is it done usually?